 The U.S. Secretary of the Interior's definition of rehabilitation was chosen from among several viable alternatives as the adaptive re-use standard for the Wynne Home project.
 As stated in Secretary's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, rehabilitation is:

 On July 6, 2000, the Arts Commission formally affirmed its selection of and intent to apply this standard to the Wynne Home project.
-It is believed that this definition will guide the Home's conversion toward maximum functionality without sacrificing historic and/or structural integrity.
+It was believed that this definition would guide the Home's conversion toward maximum functionality without sacrificing historic and/or structural integrity.